neurobioinfo/scrnabox/README_HTO.md

 ```

 ### Step 3: QC and filter
 This step run QC and save the results under `${SCRNABOX_PWD}/step3`.
-The following code filter with these criteria: `nFeature_RNA > 300 & nCount_RNA < 6500 & percent.mt < 25`.
+The following code filters the data with these criteria: `nFeature_RNA > 300 & nCount_RNA < 6500 & percent.mt < 25`.
 - nFeatures_RNA is the number of unique RNA transcripts for each cell.
-If less than 300 we remove these cells as they might be debris or dead cells.
+If less than 300 we remove these cells as they might be debris or dead cells.  `--nFRNAL` and `--nFRNAU` are the upper and lower thresholds for nFeatures_RNA, respectively.
-- Sometimes cells with too many RNA transcripts are doublets or multiplets, i.e., two or more cells in the same droplet are sharing the same cell barcode.
-It is better to use nCount_RNA (the number of detected transcripts) to remove doublets.
+- Sometimes cells with too many RNA transcripts are dublexs.
+It is better to us nCount_RNA to remove dublets. `nCRNAL` and `nCRNAU` are  the upper and lower threshold  for nCount_RNA, respectively.
 - Cells with a high amount of mitochondrial transcript compared to total RNA transcripts might be dead or dying and can add noise to the data making a clustering performance poor.
-We remove cells setting a default threshold of 25% (which is very high)
+We remove cells setting a default threshold of 25% (which is very high), `--pmtU` is the upper threshold  for the amount of mitochondrial transcript.
 ```
 sh $SCRNABOX_HOME/launch_pipeline.scrnabox.sh \
 -d ${SCRNABOX_PWD} \
 --steps 3 \
---nFRNA 300 \
+--nFRNAL 300 \
---nCRNA 6500 \
+--nCRNAU 6500 \
---pmt 25
+--pmtU 25
 ```
 ### Step 4: Demuplixing
 If you are using hashtag, you need to choose the right label (for the hashtags), you can get the hashtag labels by running the following code
 ```